-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 While dealing with China will not be easy for Trump’s Trade Trio, handling the American business community could be equally difficult and complicated.
 When China was pursuing Deng Xiaoping’s agenda of “reform and opening,” the American business community was China’s best friend in Washington.
 But as China has refocused to “reform and closing” over the past decade, the American business lobby has become split and squeamish.

 After the 1989 Tiananmen Square massacre, a powerful and effective pro-China business lobby formed around an annual congressional debate on renewing China’s Most Favored Nation trade status.
 This became a massive operation when the business community led the fight for U.S. approval of China’s accession to the WTO.
-Once China joined the WTO in 2001, the U.S. was forced by WTO protocols to discard our most effective toolbox of trade remedies.
+Once China joined the WTO in 2001, the United States was forced by WTO protocols to discard our most effective toolbox of trade remedies.

 Chief among these was Section 301 of the 1974 Trade Act.
 This provision empowered the president to order unilateral trade sanctions against protectionist trading partners.
 Section 301 was used in the 1990s to push for increased market access and IPR protection in China.
 Currently, the president can only use Section 301 in cases where there are neither international rules nor international dispute settlement provisions.
 So China now sits under the protective umbrella of the WTO’s dysfunction.

 As China has geared up joint venture and technology transfer requirements alongside myriad market access barriers, many of America’s largest multinationals have bought into these distortions to protect their China market share.
-U.S. government officials now find themselves listening to companies screaming about China’s transgressions while also calling for the U.S. to do nothing.
+U.S. government officials now find themselves listening to companies screaming about China’s transgressions while also calling for the United States to do nothing.

-The U.S. government is also all-too-focused on “the relationship” and losing China’s cooperation on geopolitical issues.
+The U.S. government is also all too focused on “the relationship” and losing China’s cooperation on geopolitical issues.
 One reason for this bias is that the White House National Security Council is overwhelmingly staffed by political staff and very few Commerce Department officers who understand the importance of trade and business to American economic security.

 So let’s learn from China.
-When China wants to get something done, the Party forms a “leading group” of senior officials to tackle the problem.
+When China wants to get something done, the party forms a “leading group” of senior officials to tackle the problem.
 The Trump White House would do well to form its own leading group on China that includes a wide range of government agencies and the business community.
 The focus should be on protecting America’s future prosperity and economic security.

-Xi and other Party leaders have been relentlessly pushing for the U.S. to adopt a “new model of great power relations” with China.
+Xi and other party leaders have been relentlessly pushing for the United States to adopt a “new model of great power relations” with China.
 So let’s do that.
-The U.S. and China can have “great power relations” based on reciprocity.
+The United States and China can have “great power relations” based on reciprocity.

 Lilian Rogers provided assistance with this article.